 Compare to other Diversity Receiver?

-I have not tried other internal diversity receivers for Dominator, but some users who tried both said the performance is similar between the Laforge and the True-D. The True-D uses this open source firmware.
+I have not tried other internal diversity receivers for Dominator, but some users who tried both said the performance is similar between the Laforge (link to product) and the True-D. The True-D uses this open source firmware.

 I prefer the True-D for the cleaner build without cables hanging around.
 On the Laforge you need to open the goggles to hide the wires, and pay extra for 3D printed parts.
 Despite how much I hate Laforge’s separate modules, I do like the fact that your antennas aren’t clumped together.
 Some are also concerned with heat on the True-D as both receivers are built into one PCB.
 I notice it does get warm but not too hot to be a problem on mine.

 The menu is also relatively simple to operate.